 While early Buddhism is usually characterised, incorrectly in my view, as presenting a very strong bias towards personal effort, the Mahayana very clearly puts a great emphasis on the principle of receptivity.
 In the Perfections (paramitās) or the Bodhisattva, virya, or ‘effort’, is paired with the balancing factor of kshanti, which is usually translated as ‘patience’, but can also be taken to mean ‘receptivity’, and surrender to the forces of spiritual evolution.
 This attitude of spiritual receptivity to healing forces beyond ourselves, brings enormous transformational power to our meditation practice.
 The Bodhisattva progresses in his or her release of the kleshas, the energetic residue of the egoic mind, by a subtle balance of effort (virya) and deep meditative receptivity (samādhi) to the healing power of the Unconditioned – which is recognised as imminent and available in every moment of Consciousness.
 White Tara is our first guide to the felt-experience of the principle of receptivity.
 Energetically she is quintessentially yin, which means that she is a figure of enormous power because she connects us with the profoundly supportive suprapersonal energies of Consciousness.
 Vairocana on the other hand is an expansive, outgoing, and ‘extraverted’ figure – quintessentially yang – the archetypal teacher of the Dharma.

-A figure of radiant Presence, Vairocana represents the integration of all the suprapersonal energies of the Five Wisdoms with all the skills of a human Dharma teacher, and he is what he is, and is our model for the non-dual state of Presence precisely because his inner experience is that of White Tara.
-For me, he represents the active, compassionate activity of teaching the Dharma, in a being who has integrated all the qualities that that task requires, while White Tara represents that profound inner recognition which initiates our spiritual journey of resting as Consciousness, and ultimately makes that teaching possible.
-I have described Vairocana in more detail in a previous article (here).
+A figure of radiant Presence, Vairocana represents the integration of all the suprapersonal energies of the Five Wisdoms with all the skills of a human Dharma teacher, and he is what he is, and is our model for the non-dual state of Presence, precisely because his inner experience is that of White Tara.
+For me, he represents the active, compassionate activity of teaching the Dharma, in a being who has integrated all the qualities which that task requires, while White Tara represents that profound inner recognition which initiates our spiritual journey of resting as Consciousness, and ultimately makes that teaching possible.
+I have described Vairocana in more detail in a previous article (here), and will be returning to him again at the end of this series of articles.

 ‘Receptive’ and ‘Expansive’ Embodiment of Consciousness